42-Discworld/Farese_and_Walther_Lab/Manual_of_Lipidomics_pipeline.md

 - User can also freely apply data in the fold `data` to different plots.
 - The standard input are case insensitive except lipid classes, group names, color themes.
-- Mac user must install Quartz and gfortran manually before running the pipeline.
+- Mac user must install XQuartz and gfortran manually before running the pipeline.
 - The interactive plots won't be displayed in manual.